-California State University Maritime Academy
+Cal Maritime is dedicated to the safety and security of all students, faculty, staff, and visitors.
+The Annual Security Report has been prepared in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+This report is a federally required publication that provides essential information about campus safety, crime statistics, and university security policies and procedures.

-Dear Campus Community,
+The report details safety measures in place for the university, including for the residence halls and Training Ship Golden Bear.
+While the Cal Maritime Police Department is primarily responsible for the security and law enforcement on campus, the safety of our community is a shared responsibility.
+Every member of our community plays an important role in preventing violence and crime through awareness and participation.

-California State University Maritime Academy (Cal Maritime) is committed to providing a safe and secure environment for our students, faculty, staff, and visitors.
-The Annual Security Report has been prepared pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistic Act, which is a federally mandated disclosure of crime statistics and campus policies and procedures.
-This report provides information on safety and security on university property, including on-campus residence halls and Training Ship Golden Bear.
-While the Cal Maritime Police Department has primary responsibility for providing security and law enforcement services for the University, everyone has a role to play in the prevention of violence and other crimes.
-The information is shared for individuals to make informed decisions about personal safety and security.
-I encourage you to read this information and consider how you can be part of maintaining a safe Cal Maritime community through prevention, education, and timely reporting.
+I encourage you to review the report and take proactive steps to contribute to a safer environment at Cal Maritime.
+Together, through prevention, education, and prompt reporting, we can help foster a welcoming and supportive community.